Bahnhofplatz

 Obernbreit

-You cross the village in a northerly direction, pass the market square and the sculpture "Hucklkätz" in front of the town hall, which is a reminder of Obernbreit's former village life.
+You cross the village heading north, passing the market square and the "Hucklkätz" sculpture in front of the town hall, which is a reminder of Obernbit's former village life.

-In the middle of Obernbreit's wine-growing area, you will reach the "Obernbreiter Kanzel" (Obernbreit Pulpit) via the Rebsortenweg (vineyard path).
+In the middle of the Obernbreit wine-growing area, you reach the "Obernbreiter Kanzel" via the Rebsortenweg.
 Wine has been grown here for centuries.
-From the viewing platform of the pulpit you have an impressive view into the Breitbach valley and over to the Steigerwald.
+From the viewing platform of the pulpit, you have an impressive view of the Breitbach valley and across to the Steigerwald forest.

-A little further on, a view of the Schwanberg is impressive.
+A little further on, the view of the Schwanberg is impressive.

-Past meadow orchards and in the shade of the forest, the path crosses the Schwedengraben.
+Past orchards and in the shade of the forest, the path crosses the Schwedengraben.

-Now you hike above Marktbreit with a wonderful view of the Main, especially from the hill of the St. Moritz Chapel.
+Now you walk above Marktbit with a wonderful view of the Main, especially from the hill of St Moritz Chapel.

-The Malerwinkelhaus, situated on the Breitbach and originally dating back to the 17th century, forms a unique ensemble with the Main Gate, which was built around 1600.
+The Malerwinkelhaus, located on the Breitbach stream and originally dating back to the 17th century, forms a unique ensemble with the Main Gate, which was built around 1600.

-While the building served for centuries as a general shop and commercial building, it has housed the Malerwinkelhaus Museum of the town of Marktbreit since its restoration in 1991.
-It houses the social and cultural history permanent exhibition "Frauen-Zimmer.
-Lebensstationen in einer fränkischen Kleinstadt" and the permanent archaeological exhibition "Römerkabinett".
+While the building served as a general store and business premises for centuries, since its restoration in 1991 it has been home to the Malerwinkelhaus Museum of the town of Marktbreit.
+It houses the permanent social and cultural history exhibition "Frauen-Zimmer.
+Stages of life in a small Franconian town" and the permanent archaeological exhibition "Roman Cabinet".

-Changing special exhibitions on cultural-historical topics complement the programme.
+Changing special exhibitions on cultural-historical themes complete the programme.

 Bachgasse 2